 Currently, survivor benefits must be paid to the surviving spouse and surviving children.
 If there is no surviving spouse and there are no surviving children, the benefit is paid to the designated beneficiary.
-If there are no survivors and there is no designated beneficiary, the benefit is paid to the estate of the deceased active or deferred firefighter.
+If there are no survivors and there is no designated beneficiary, the benefit is paid as a death benefit to the estate of the deceased active or deferred firefighter.
+If a retired firefighter receiving monthly benefits passes away and there is no surviving spouse, no surviving children, and no designated beneficiary, the benefit payments cease.

-Option:
+Options: